Best RTX 2060 in 2022

 This GIGABYTE GPU is relatively tame in terms of looks.
 The only RGB lights are underneath the logo, so they won’t be too much of a distraction.
 The backplate with just the manufacturer’s logo on it completes the “serious” impression it gives off.

-Our Methodology for Identifying the Best RTX 2060 Graphics Card
+Our Evaluation Method for Identifying the Best RTX 2060 Graphics Card

-The graphics cards of today are real powerhouses.
-This makes sense, as they’re one of the primary PC components responsible for properly running games as they become more and more visually advanced.
-To find out which GPU is the best of the bunch, we need to start from the raw numbers describing each card’s performance.
+Today’s graphics cards deliver remarkable new levels of power, speed, and efficiency.
+They’re designed to keep up with modern games that are far more visually advanced than their predecessors.
+To find out which GPU is the best of the bunch, we need to start with the raw numbers about each card’s performance.